shreyashjoshi/Flask-App/README.md

 - Modify the user accounts in the `users` dictionary in `app.py`
 - Update the styling by editing the CSS in `templates/base.html`
 - Add more pages by creating new routes in `app.py` and corresponding templates

+## CI/CD -
+- cd.yml is used to manage the AWS EKS service.
+- ci.yml is used for containerization part, uploading image to dockerhub and updating helm with new container image version.
+- cd-app.yml is used to deploy the helm chart to EKS cluster.